bzminer/bzminer/README.md

   --color / --no-color    Force ANSI color on/off (default: auto-detect a terminal)

 Devices:
+  Every flag here is RIG-WIDE: it takes the device away from every algorithm the rig mines.
+To take it away from ONE algorithm of several, put the algorithm's number on the flag (--cpu2 0, --devices2 !1) - see Configuration.
   --nvidia / --amd / --intel / --cpu [0|1]
                           Which device TYPES may mine.
 With no value the flag is an
                           ALLOWLIST: naming any type means only the named types mine